-Α В b
+Α В C

 Highest Level Biology (incl.
 A&P) 30 20 10

 Algebra II or Higher Level Math 30 20 10

 Chemistry 30 20 10

-3. Additional points (Maximum 11) - Please refer to the nursing web-site for breakdown of point distribution.
+(3) Additional points (maximum 11): Please refer to the nursing web-site for breakdown of point distribution.
 Policy subject to change yearly as dictated by college policy and requirements from the Department of Postsecondary Education.